simon02/angular-dcjs/README.md

 Use the command
 >grunt build

-A "dist" folder will be created in your root folter of the project
+A "dist" folder will be created in your root folder of the project